 Ingredients

-- 2 Cloves of Garlic, crushed, finely diced or use 2 teaspoons from a jar
+- 2 Cloves Garlic, crushed or finely diced (or 2 teaspoons minced garlic from a jar)

 - 1 teaspoon Paprika